Committing to Equity and Inclusive Excellence: Campus-Based Strategies for Student Success

 - increased student awareness and understanding of the value of guided learning pathways that incorporate HIPs for workforce preparation and engaged citizenship

 A culminating project meeting was held as part of AAC&U’s Diversity, Equity, and Inclusive Democracy: The Inconvenient Truths conference in San Diego, CA on March 22–24, 2018.

-Please join in an upcoming free AAC&U webinar, “A Vision for Equity” on April 19, 2018, 3:00 p.m.–4:00 p.m.
-ET.
-The webinar will feature presentations from four campus teams on evidence-based interventions focused on improving student success that include practical examples, models, and resources for identifying and addressing disparities in student outcomes.
+In April 2018, AAC&U hosted a national webinar, “A Vision for Equity” that featured presentations from four campus teams on evidence-based interventions focused on improving student success that included practical examples, models, and resources for identifying and addressing disparities in student outcomes.
 This webinar is designed for all educators, faculty members, and administrators interested in learning more about campus-based strategies for committing to equity and inclusive excellence.
-To register, click here.
+To view the webinar recording, click here.

 AAC&U Project Staff

 Tia Brown McNair, Vice President for Diversity, Equity, and Student Success

 Vida Rivera, Program Coordinator for Diversity, Equity, and Student Success

 * Carthage College is supported by Great Lakes Higher Education Corporation & Affiliates.